veronika-pomy/Fashion-Store/README.md

 ## Testing

 - Testing suites are located in the `__tests__` folder
-- Run tests b yusing command `npm run test`
+- Run tests using command `npm run test`

 ## Contributing